greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/how-to-debug-zammad-processes_1_1.md

+---
+weight: 2
+date: '2025-06-12'
+title: How To Debug Zammad Processes 1 1
+aliases:
+- /docs/how-to-debug-zammad-processes_1_1/
+description: ''
+linkTitle: How To Debug Zammad Processes 1 1
+type: docs
+---

 # How to Debug Zammad Processes

 Sometimes it can be helpful to understand the internal state of threads running in a Zammad process.
 This can be